 A client-side error like ERR_CONNECTION_RESET is simple to fix because you can do it yourself.
 All you have to do is change your machine’s settings or remove any potential barriers to your internet connection; you don’t have to wait for the website’s owner to resolve their server issues.

 These are the possible causes of the “ERR_CONNECTION_RESET” in Google Chrome.
-We have a number of solutions for you to try.
-However, before attempting any of these fixes, keep in mind that we strongly advise you to stop once you’ve found a suitable method that works for you because it can cause issues with other programs and harm the stability of your system.
+We have numerous potential solutions for you to try.
+However, remember that once you find a fix that works for you, we advise you to stop there.
+Applying additional fixes unnecessarily could disrupt other programs and affect your system’s stability.

 How to Deal with ERR_CONNECTION_RESET Error